 Neuschwanstein Castle is open all year round.
 In winter it can be quite a spectacle to see it in the snow, but only if you are one of those who can stand the cold...
 In high season, it is best to book tickets in advance to avoid waiting.

-Between the months of April and October, you can visit Neuschwanstein Castle from 9 am to 6 pm.
-The rest of the year, the entrance is delayed by one hour (10 am) and the closing is brought forward to 4 pm.
+Between April and October, you can visit Neuschwanstein Castle from 9 am to 6 pm.
+The rest of the year the opening is delayed by one hour (10:00 am) and the closing is brought forward to 4:00 pm.

-The visit to Neuschwanstein Castle is suitable and recommended for children, but the climb up to the castle can be hard for them as it is about 40 minutes uphill.
+The visit to Neuschwanstein Castle is suitable and recommended for children, but the climb up to the castle can be hard for them, as it is about 40 minutes uphill.
 In any case, you can also go up by bus or horse-drawn carriage.
-What you have to take into account is that the access to the castle with baby carriages is not allowed.
+What you have to take into account is that access to the castle with baby carriages is not allowed.
 If you are looking for other things to do in Munich with children during your stay, read this article, you won't regret it!

 If you go on an arranged tour, you will be able to visit the interior of Neuschwanstein Castle as soon as you arrive.
-But if you visit it on your own you may not enter immediately after buying your ticket because, to avoid crowds, the passes are organized in slots of 10 or 15 minutes.
+But if you visit on your own, you may not be able to enter immediately after purchasing your ticket.
+To avoid crowds, passes are arranged in 10 or 15 minute slots.

 Where to eat

-At the base of the castle you will find some fast food stalls to satisfy your hunger, but my recommendation is that you wait until after your visit to eat in one of the surrounding villages where the food will be tastier and more authentic.
+At the base of the castle you'll find some fast food stalls to satisfy your hunger.
+But my recommendation is that you wait until after your visit to eat in one of the surrounding villages where the food will be more tasty and authentic.

 The best views

-Before going up to Neuschwanstein, you have to climb the Marienbrucke Bridge to contemplate it in all its immensity.
+Before going up to Neuschwanstein, you have to go up to the Marienbrucke bridge to contemplate it in all its immensity.
 From there you will find the best views of the castle.
-The Bavarian mountains make up the surrounding area, which is not to be underestimated either.
+The Bavarian mountains form the surroundings, which are not to be despised.

-To access Neuschwanstein Castle, you will have to walk uphill, but you can save yourself the effort by hiring a bus ride there.
+An important fact: to access the Neuschwanstein Castle you will have to walk uphill, but you can save it by hiring a bus ride there.

 How to get to Neuschwanstein Castle on your own

 Neuschwanstein Castle is located at a distance from Munich of one and a half hours by road, while by train the travel time is about two and a half hours.
-Many organized tours offer the trip by bus, which saves travel time, but train remains the most popular means of transportation because of the comfort it provides.
+Many organized tours offer the trip by bus, which saves travel time, but the train remains the most popular mode of transport for the convenience it provides.

 What to see at Neuschwanstein Castle

 Neuschwanstein Castle was built by King Ludwig II in the 19th century.
-The monarch nicknamed "The Mad King" wanted a dream castle in the mountains of Bavaria and did not let up until he got it.
-Years later, the castle would serve as inspiration for Walt Disney, as the famous architecture of Sleeping Beauty's castle is based on it.
+The monarch nicknamed "The Mad King" wanted a dream castle on the mountains of Bavaria and did not let up until he got it.
+Years later, the castle would serve as an inspiration for Walt Disney, as the famous castle architecture of the inspiration for Sleeping Beauty was based on it.

 In the surroundings

-One of the main attractions of this enclave is its surroundings; the landscape is breathtaking and that is why I recommend you not to miss it regardless of whether you go on your own or with an organized visit.
+One of the main attractions of this enclave are its surroundings; the scenery is breathtaking and, therefore, I recommend you not to miss it regardless of whether you go on your own or with an organized visit.
 From the bridge of Marienbrucke you can contemplate extraordinary views and the surrounding villages are also very worthwhile.
-It is also advisable to visit Linderhof Palace, located about 50 minutes away from Neuschwanstein Castle.
+It is also recommended to visit Linderhof Palace, located about 50 minutes away from Neuschwanstein Castle.

-As for the inside of the castle, the visit usually lasts about 40 minutes as you will see only the main rooms of the complex.
-What you will like most are the private rooms of Louis II, including the bedroom, the dining room, the chapel or the office.
+As for the interior of the castle, the visit usually lasts about 40 minutes, since in the visit you will see only the main rooms of the complex.
+What you will like most are the private rooms of Ludwig II, including the bedroom, the dining room, the chapel or the office.
 The throne room is also remarkable, as it is said that Wagner took inspiration from it to compose several of his operas.

-If you are interested in visiting Neuschwanstein Castle, you will also be interested in...
+If you are interested in visiting the Neuschwanstein Castle, you will also be interested in

-The visit to Neuschwanstein Castle is one of the most popular among visitors to Munich.
-It is followed on the podium by another visit of a completely different term: the visit to the Dachau concentration camp.
+The visit to Neuschwanstein Castle is one of the most popular among those who travel to Munich.
+It is followed on the podium by a completely different visit: the excursion to the Dachau concentration camp from Munich.

-To know this camp turned into a museum you have different tours organized from Munich, I leave them all explained here: Guide to Visiting Dachau Concentration Camp.
-Although it is hard, it is a highly recommended visit for those who want to know more about the historical period of World War II.
+To get to know this camp-turned-museum, you have different tours organized from Munich.
+Although it is hard, it is a highly recommended visit for those who want to learn more about the historical period of World War II.
 And if you are looking for other proposals from the capital of Bavaria, be sure to read this article about other excursions that can be done from Munich.